arp242/uni/README.markdown

   width.
 You can now also print X11 keysyms and Vim digraphs.
 See `uni help` for details.

-- Include CLDR data for emojis, which is search by default if you use `uni e
+- Include CLDR data for emojis, which is searched by default if you use `uni e
-  <someting>`.
+  <something>`.
 You can use `uni e name:x` to search for the name specifically.

 - Show a short terse help when using just `uni`, and a more detailed help on `uni help`.
 I hate it when programs print 5 pages of text to my terminal when